 Patient-centered outcomes research (PCOR), comparative effectiveness research (CER), and other real-world evidence can be difficult to identify for a variety of reasons.
-The burgeoning ability to identify, diagnose and develop novel therapies for rare diseases also increase the demand for new approaches in CER and tools to aid in health technology assessment (HTA) value assessment for health care interventions.
+The burgeoning ability to identify, diagnose and develop novel therapies for rare diseases also increase the demand for new approaches in CER and tools to aid in health technology assessment (HTA) for healthcare interventions.

-Using IVI’s open-source “working lab” approach to HTA model development, IVI seeks to convene experts from across the patient and family, research, and healthcare communities to engage in an iterative process and planning for the development of new approaches in PCOR/CER and HTA that advance our understanding of patient-centered outcomes in rare disease.
+Using IVI’s open-source “working laboratory” approach to HTA model development, IVI, in partnership with the EveryLife Foundation for Rare Diseases, seeks to convene experts from across the patient and family, research, and healthcare communities to engage in an iterative process and planning for the development of new approaches in PCOR/CER and HTA that advance our understanding of patient-centered outcomes in rare disease.

 This effort is partially supported by a Eugene Washington PCORI Engagement Award (#EASCS-26726).
 This project is also supported by contributions from Alexion Pharmaceuticals.